 - > Decisions are what we can affect.

-- A good decision balances the probabilities of good and bad outcomes in accordance with our risk attitudes.
+- > A good decision balances the probabilities of good and bad outcomes in accordance with our risk attitudes.

 - > Outcomes are what we get.

 - > A good outcome is one we like.

-10. Summary of Evaluation
+6.13 Summary of Evaluation

-- > A decision is an irrevocable allocation of resources. - Probabilities, representing expert judgement, are based on experience, beliefs, knowledge, and data. - > The value of a deal depends on the decision maker's risk attitude. - The maximum value of gathering more information can be determined (using the Value of Perfect Information) before obtaining the actual information, in this framework.
+- > A decision is an irrevocable allocation of resources. - > Probabilities, representing expert judgement, are based on experience, beliefs, knowledge, and data. - > The value of a deal depends on the decision maker's risk attitude. - > The maximum value of gathering more information can be determined before obtaining the actual information, in this framework.